JosephVC/React_OCR_frontend/README.md

 Run `npm start` from within the front end repo that was just cloned.
 If you followed the above directions, your front end should be pointing to the local back end server rather than the deployed version.

 ### Start Up the Back End
-Type `python manage.py runserver` within the back end repo to start the back end server.
+You'll need to make sure all the requirements for the project are installed in your own virtual environment.
+In the back end folder, look through the Type `python manage.py runserver` within the back end repo to start the back end server.
 If you followed the above directions, your back end server should be free to talk to the front end.

 ---

+# React Boilerplate

 ## Available Scripts